ftpproxy/luftdaten-wordpress-plugin/README.md

 # luftdaten-wordpress-plugin

-Luftdaten Live Widget is a WordPress Widget which helps to show live data from a sensor node registered at luftdaten.info.
+Luftdaten Live Widget is a WordPress Widget which helps to show live data from a particulate matter sensor node registered at luftdaten.info.

 Pluginwebsite at WordPress.org: https://de.wordpress.org/plugins/live-widget-luftdaten/